Semi-Supervised Semantic Image Segmentation with Self-correcting Networks: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a weakly supervised framework for training deep CNN segmentation models using a small set of fully labeled and a large set of weakly labeled images.
+In this paper, we have proposed a semi-supervised framework for training deep CNN segmentation models using a small set of fully labeled and a set of weakly labeled images (boxes annotations only).
 We introduced two mechanisms that enable the underlying primary model to correct the weak labels provided by an ancillary model.
 The proposed self-correction mechanisms combine the predictions made by the primary and ancillary model either using a linear function or trainable CNN.
-The experiments show that our proposed framework outperforms previous weakly supervised models on both the PASCAL VOC 2012 and Cityscapes datasets.
+The experiments show that our proposed framework outperforms previous semi-supervised models on both the PASCAL VOC 2012 and Cityscapes datasets.
 Our framework can also be applied to the instance segmentation task~\cite{HuCVPR18SegmentEveryThing, ZhouCVPR18WeakPeakResponse, ZhaoCVPR18WeakPseudoMask}, but we leave further study of this to future work.

 { }